pokeyaro/tiny-dos/README.md

 # tiny-dos

+> "This project doesn't reinvent the wheel — it just lets you touch the axle for the first time."

+## Background

-Tiny-DOS is a minimalistic, modular 16-bit DOS-like operating system for educational purposes.
+**Tiny-DOS** is a minimalistic, modular 16-bit operating system that emulates a DOS-like (or Unix-like) environment.
+It is designed primarily for educational purposes, allowing users to explore and learn the fundamental concepts of system programming, low-level operations, and assembly language.
+The operating system is built using a combination of assembly language and simple kernel design, offering a hands-on experience of OS development.

 ## Progress